AlexanderParker/blobify/README.md

 - Use `[context:parent]` for single inheritance
 - Use `[context:parent1,parent2]` for multiple inheritance
 - Contexts can only inherit from contexts defined earlier in the file
-- Child contexts inherit all patterns and switches from parents, then add their own
+- Child contexts inherit all patterns and options from parents, then add their own
 - Cannot redefine the `default` context - it's automatically created
 - Inheritance order is preserved: parent1 → parent2 → child